electricimp/Usb/docs/DriverDevelopmentGuide.md

     // No endpoints found
     return null;
   }

-  function _typeof() {
-    // Return the name of the driver when the application calls 'typeof driver' return "MyCustomDriver";
 }
-}
 ```

+## Generic Development Recommendations ##

+- When using the USB Drivers Framework, **do not** access the imp API [**hardware.usb**](https://developer.electricimp.com/api/hardware/usb) object directly.

+- Please avoid using the impCentral `#require` directive or the [Builder](https://developer.electricimp.com/tools/builder) statement `@include`
+within your driver code to avoid compilation issues and to prevent the loading of duplicated code at runtime.

+- If you are writing a USB driver that you intend to share with the community, please follow our [guidelines](https://developer.electricimp.com/libraries/submissions) for third-party library submission.

 ## USB Drivers Framework API Specification ##

+What follows is a detailed description of the USB Drivers Framework’s core classes and related data structures.

 ## USB.Host Class Usage ##

 This is the main interface you use to start working with USB devices and drivers.

-If you have more then one USB port on your development board, you should create a USB.Host instance for each of them.
+If you have more then one USB port in your product or development board, you should create a USB.Host instance for each of them.

 ### USB.Host(*usb, drivers[, autoConfigPins]*) ###